 Living mindfully and simply encompasses every area of our life.
 Simplifying our home to reduce clutter and surround ourselves only with things we use and love.
 Being mindful of the environment.
-Eating healthily and taking care of our bodies.
+Eating healthy food and taking care of our bodies.
 Paying attention to what we put ON our bodies (I have a policy to never put something on my body that I wouldn’t eat).
 It also, and most importantly, includes how we spend our time.
 Many people equate “simple” with “easy”.
 But often, living a simple life is anything but easy.
 Sometimes it’s easier to buy stuff than to make it.
 To go to the grocery store and buy a tomato, instead of planting seeds, watering and weeding, and waiting months for that first, perfectly ripe, juicy tomato.
 Simple living is about mindful choices, even if it means more work.
 Since there are only 24 hours in a day, and 7 days in a week, we need to figure out how to fit it all in, and still make time for our other priorities, like homeschooling, outings and extracurricular activities.
 Having a simple weekly rhythm in place ensures that we get it all done.

-I also dislike the feeling of running in a million different directions at once.
+I dislike the feeling of running in a million different directions at once.
 I want to focus on those tasks and not feel pulled to attend to something else.
 I’m all about single-tasking, and giving something the attention it deserves.

 I’ve tried different systems in the past, but most of them focused on cleaning only.
 Cleaning one room per day, dividing the house into zones and cleaning one zone per week, etc. Those were well and good, but as a homemaker, cleaning isn’t my only job.
 There’s laundry, sewing, mending.
 Meal planning and extra food prep.
 There’s office work (bill-paying, budgeting, organizing photos, taking care of appointments and health needs).
 Errands and shopping.
 There’s yard work and gardening.
 I always floundered with all of this, wondering how to squeeze it all in.
 So much of simple living involves these types of tasks, and without making a plan for getting them done, they would never happen.